Matt Medved: Modern Luxury

+Now Media

 In January 2021, Medved co-founded web3 digital media company nft now with Alejandro Navia and Sam Hysell.

 In December 2021, nft now partnered with Christie's on an exhibition titled "The Gateway" during Art Basel Miami and co-curated the major auction house's sale that closed at $3.6 million.

+In October 2023, the company announced its evolution to Now Media.
+In December 2023, Now Media brought Gateway Miami to the Faena Forum.

+In February 2024, Now Media deployed its Sovereignty content tool suite on the Base blockchain to help combat misinformation with onchain content authentication.